johannschopplich/apiful/docs/utilities/json-to-type-definition.md

 ): Promise<string>
 ```

 The input parameter `data` is a JSON object or any other valid JSON value.
-For reference, here's the definition of the `JsonValue` type:
+For reference, here is the definition of the `JsonValue` type:

 ```ts
 type JsonObject = { [Key in string]: JsonValue } & { [Key in string]?: JsonValue | undefined }